rikosintie/Discovery/docs/Helper-scripts.md

 the switch it's plugged into, no backbone context saved at jc-phones.png.

 !!! note
     Mitel phones return their extension number so it's included in the diagram.
 It appears as `regDN 2201` for example.
+It's a nice feature when you need to find a particular phone!

 ----------------------------------------------------------------